DadeOrsu/DSS_answers/Part1.md

 ---

-#### 26. Access Control System Commands
+### 26. Access Control System Commands
-\

 ![](image/Part1/1760173240869.png)

 The set of rules in the table is an example of the rule set that could be defined for an access control system.

 The first three rules deal with transferring, granting, and deleting access rights.
-Suppose the entry a* exists in A[S_0, X].
-This means S_0 has access right a to subject X and, because of the presence of the copy flag, can transfer this right, with or without copy flag, to another subject.
+Suppose the entry $a*$ exists in $A[S_0, X]$.
+This means $S_0$ has access right $a$ to subject X and, because of the presence of the copy flag, can transfer this right, with or without copy flag, to another subject.

 - Rule R1 expresses this capability.
 A subject would transfer the access right without the copy flag if there were a concern that the new subject would maliciously transfer the right to another subject that should not have that access right.
 For example, S1 may place 'read' or 'read*' in any matrix entry in the F1 column.
 Rule R2 states that if S0 is designated as the owner of object X, then S0 can grant an access right to that object for any other subject.
-- Rule R2 states that S0 can add any access right to A[S, X] for any S, if S0 has 'owner' access to X.
+- Rule R2 states that S0 can add any access right to $A[S, X]$ for any S, if S0 has 'owner' access to X.
 - Rule R3 permits S0 to delete any access right from any matrix entry in a row for which S0 controls the subject, and for any matrix entry in a column for which S0 owns the object.
 - Rule R4 permits a subject to read that portion of the matrix that it owns or controls.
 The remaining rules in the table govern the creation and deletion of subjects and objects.
 - Rule R5 states that any subject can create a new object, which it owns, and can then grant and delete access to the object.
 - Under Rule R6, the owner of an object can destroy the object, resulting in the deletion of the corresponding column of the access matrix.
 - Rule R7 enables any subject to create a new subject; the creator owns the new subject and the new subject has control access to itself.
 - Rule R8 permits the owner of a subject to delete the row and column (if there are subject columns) of the access matrix designated by that subject.

 ---

-#### 27. RBAC  reference models
+### 27. RBAC  reference models

 ![1760709650478](image/Part1/1760709650478.png)

 A variety of functions and services can be included under the general RBAC approach.
 To clarify the various aspects of RBAC, it is useful to define a set of abstract models of RBAC functionality.

 [SAND96] defines a family of reference models that has served as the basis for ongoing standardization efforts.

 This family consists of four models that are related to each other.

 - $RBAC_0$ contains the minimum functionality for an RBAC system.
 - $RBAC_1$ includes the $RBAC_0$ functionality and adds role hierarchies, which enable one role to inherit permissions from another role.
 - $RBAC_2$ includes $RBAC_0$ and adds constraints, which restrict the ways in which the components of an RBAC system may be configured.
 - $RBAC_3$ contains the functionality of $RBAC_0$, $RBAC_1$ and $RBAC_2$.